chzh9311/hands_notes/OtherRelatedPapers/MLBasics/Mamba.md

 ## How is Mamba Designed?
 Foundation model backbones usually include two components:
 1. Communication between tokens; (attention in transformer)
 2. Computation within a token.
-(MLP is transformer) Mamba is designed by improving Transformer on these two operations.
+(MLP in transformer) Mamba is designed by improving Transformer on these two operations.
 Mamba replace the attention module with SSM (inspired by Control Theory)
 ![[mamba.png]]
 >[!note] State Space Model